January 3-7, 2022

 4:00pm – Retreat Closing and Prayer

-Registration for the Ignatian Journey Retreat is now closed,
+Registration for the Ignatian Journey Retreat will open in October,

 Sara Knutson - Student contact